cbarkr/blog/content/homelab/part 4.md

 ### Step 1: Acquire the necessary images
 Apart from the main Nextcloud container, two additional containers, while not necessary, are recommended to improve the performance of Nextcloud.
 The first is an external database and the second is in-memory storage which will be used as a cache.

-While Nextcloud comes with a SQLite database by default, MySQL/MariaDB or PostgreSQL are preferable.
-Since I've used PostgreSQL in the past, I decided to branch out and try MariaDB (which is also emphasized in the documentation, though setup with PostgreSQL should be nearly identical).
+While Nextcloud comes with a SQLite database by default, it's simply too lite for most loads; heavy-hitters like MySQL/MariaDB or PostgreSQL are greatly preferable.
+Since I've used PostgreSQL in the past, I decided to branch out and try MariaDB for a change.
+MariaDB is emphasized in the documentation, though setup with PostgreSQL should be nearly identical.

-As for in-memory storage, Redis is usually the first that comes to mind (for me, at least), and that also seems to be the case with the Nextcloud team since Redis is the only solution suggested here.
+As for in-memory storage, Redis is usually the first that comes to mind (for me, at least).
+This also appears to be the case with the Redis team!
+That is, Redis is the only "option" given :P

 So we need three images:
 1. Nextcloud